ersheff/IMS322-Docs/docs/css/introduction.md

 # CSS

 Before proceeding with the new CSS content on this site, review the material below.
-This class assumes that you are familiar with these topics from IMS222.
+This class assumes that you are familiar with these topics from previous classes.

 ## Common Properties